-23.2.1 If a ball delivered by the bowler first strikes the person of the striker, runs shall be scored only if the umpire is satisfied that the striker has either attempted to play the ball with the bat either no subsequent contact with the striker's bat or person, or only inadvertent contact with the striker's bat or person any runs completed by the batsmen or a boundary allowance shall be credited to the striker in the case of subsequent contact with his/her bat but otherwise to the batting side as in 23.2.3.
+23.2.1 If a ball delivered by the bowler first strikes the person of the striker, runs shall be scored only if the umpire is satisfied that the striker has either attempted to play the ball with the bat or tried to avoid being hit by the ball.

-- or tried to avoid being hit by the ball. - 23.2.2 If the umpire is satisfied that either of these conditions has been met runs shall be scored as follows.
+23.2.2 If the umpire is satisfied that either of these conditions has been met runs shall be scored as follows.